-In 2004 I became certified through the Certification Council for Professional Dog Trainers, and have studied with some of the most respected trainers in the world – all of whom are dedicated to positive reinforcement, science-based training methodology.
+In 2004 I became certified through the Certification Council for Professional Dog Trainers and held that certification through June of 2019.
+Over the years, I have studied with some of the most respected trainers in the world – all of whom are dedicated to positive reinforcement, science-based training methodology.

-When I am not with dogs; hiking, working or otherwise, I can be found cooking, fishing, or immersed in music, having taken up voice, guitar and piano late in life.
+When I am not with dogs; hiking, working or otherwise, I can be found cooking, gardening, hiking or immersed in music, having taken up voice, guitar and piano late in life.

 In addition to working with thousands of dogs in group classes, private training and board and train programs, my experience includes: